How to Set Focus on an Input Element in React using Hooks

 - Add

-attribute to the e-mail input and assign theinputRef
+refattribute to the e-mail input and assign theinputRefvariable to it.

 The component should look like this: